The University of Rochester is the ideal place to be a PhD student.

-The PhD in Nursing and Health Science program admits a small number of students to ensure that students receive close mentorship from faculty.
+The PhD in Nursing and Health Science program admits a small number of student to ensure that students receive close mentorship from faculty.
 From day one, you’ll receive assistance with coursework, grant writing, and every facet of your work — all of which allows you to learn how to make meaningful discoveries and innovations in a changing health care landscape.

 As part of a large research university and medical center, the School of Nursing engages in groundbreaking interdisciplinary research through collaborative partnerships with scholars and practitioners across the campus, region, and nation.

 Likewise, our PhD students have a background in variety of disciplines, including:

 Rochester, New York, is also a wonderful place to live as a PhD student.
 Make the most of our affordable, safe, and family-friendly community as you pursue your academic passions.

 To complete an application, create an account, complete all sections of the online application, and upload any supporting materials.
 See details on program eligibility and how to submit materials:

 Students begin the PhD in Nursing and Health Science program in the fall semester.
 The program can be completed in as little as four years of full-time study.

 Associate Professor of Nursing

 "Assuming the position of director of the PhD program is an honor.
 There is a rich history of doctoral education at the UR School of Nursing dating from 1979, and we are one of the longest established PhD programs in the country."
 Read more ...